mandubian/mandubian.com/source/_posts/2012-09-08-unveiling-play-2-dot-1-json-api-part1-jspath-reads-combinators.markdown

 - is a relatively modern creature having an email and hating email addresses having less than 5 characters for a reason only known by the creature itself.
 - may have 2 favorites data:
-    - 1 String (called "string" in JSON) which shall not be "ni" neither "swallow" (because it loves Monty Python too much to accept this)
+    - 1 String (called "string" in JSON) which shall not be "ni" (because it loves Monty Python too much to accept this) and then to skip the first 2 chars
     - 1 Int (called "number" in JSON) which can be less than 86 or more than 875 (don't ask why, this is creature with a different logic than ours)
 - may have friend creatures
 - may have an optional social account because many creatures are not very social so this is quite mandatory